 This guided hike is via an overnight trip only, off-trail, and requires carrying two-gallons of water.
 And it ended up being my first-ever guided backpacking trip.

 On this trip, limited to fifteen people total (including NPS staff), we had two NPS archaeologists and an NPS interpretive ranger.
-Meaning, we had world-class experts to guide us along the way to take in the rock art, Dine’ and Ancestral Puebloan dwellings, and other points of interest.
+Meaning, we had world-class experts to guide us along the way to take in the Rock Images, Dine’ and Ancestral Pueblo dwellings, and other points of interest.
 Both Joan and I felt lucky to be in a position to enjoy this unique experience.

 In addition to the rangers themselves, the education and experience of the trip members overall proved to be extremely high.
 Among the participants included an archeologist, a geologist, a botanist, and a geneticist.
 A lot of sheepskins among this crew in total. 🙂

 The terrain differed from our usual haunts in Moab with more open ground and rocks that did not climb as sharply to the sky.
 But the open terrain of northern Arizona, with its views to the Painted Desert, has an awe-inspiring feel all its own.

 The hike too in various Ancestral Pueblo dwellings:

 And the unexpected, such as this shell that found its way to this desert landscape via ancient trading paths:

 And the usual artistry found among the canyon walls:

 We then went up the crack in the rock (Ah!) to get to the Pueblo dwelling that looked over the landscape.

 And the view from the top?
 Rivals any other vista I’ve seen from an ancient place.